trilbymedia/grav-skeleton-typhoon-blog/README.md

-# Grav Blog Site Skeleton
+# Typphoon Blog Skeleton

-The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.
+The *Typhoon Blog* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav powered by the Typhoon theme.

 # Installation